back to Blog

 Free On Board (FOB)

 The point at which ownership and responsibility transfer from seller to buyer.
 After shipment, the buyer assumes risk.
-For example, if goods are shipped FOB Warehouse, the buyer becomes responsible for the shipment as soon as it leaves the seller’s facility.
+Example: If goods are shipped FOB Warehouse, the buyer becomes responsible as soon as the shipment leaves the seller’s facility.

 Fill Rate